tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 Version 3.40 Goals
-	Re-org interpreter code into functions and to work with conditional events Re-org interpreter so that the "try" command gets sent back to wapper where it can be inspected Conditional events
+	Re-org interpreter code into functions and to work with conditional events Re-org interpreter so that the "try" command gets sent back to wapper where it can be inspected what about 1-word commands?
+	Need to return is_error, is_1_word, noun, command (???)

+Version 3.4x Goals
+	Conditional events
 	implement scoring